More than just a common language

 George Bernard Shaw once said the UK and the USA were

-…two countries divided by a common language…
+“…two countries divided by a common language…”

 It seems there is more to it than that.
 As Bartholet puts it

-…..various CRC principles differ powerfully from current (US) law…..
+“…..various CRC principles differ powerfully from current (US) Federal law…..”

-Now we ought not to get too carried away by this bald description of the jurisprudential status quo in the USA.
-Bartholet points out it is very obviously not the case that every country which has signed the CRC has achieved nirvana for children and this contrasts sharply with the USA where all sub-18s are locked into a cycle of unending privations.
+Now we ought not to get too carried away by this bald description of the jurisprudential status quo.
+Bartholet points out it is very obviously not the case every country which has signed the CRC has achieved nirvana for children and this contrasts sharply with the USA where all sub-18s are locked into a cycle of unending privations.

 In the US parents’ rights rule